-OK btn when shooting
+јок btn when shooting

-1 Off

-Spot AF
+1 2 Confirm Sensitivity Center of AF Point

-◄ 3 Enable AF
+∢ 3 Enable AF Cancel AF

-4 Cancel AF

 AF with shutter release

 button disabled so AF

-performed with OK button
+button disabled so AF performed with OK button

-Only use this function with lenses that are compatible with Quick Shift Focus.
+Only use this function with lenses that are compatible with Quick Shift Focus (lenses with "DA" or "D FA").

-- Select [Cancel AF].
+- When [Confirm Sensitivity] is selected, press the OK button to display the currently selected sensitivity in the viewfinder.
+When [Sensitivity] is set to [AUTO] in the Fn menu, the automatically selected value is displayed. - When [Center of AF Point] is selected, the AF point can be set to the center by pressing the OK button (Only when [Swtch dst msr pt] is set to III (Select)). - Select [Cancel AF].
 MF appears in the viewfinder while the OK button is pressed.
 Autofocus does not activate when the shutter release button is pressed.
-This is useful when you wish to temporarily use manual focus while using autofocus. - You can focus using the focus ring and release the shutter while the OK button is pressed when using a lens compatible with Quick Shift Focus (take your finger off the OK button to immediately return to AF mode).
+This is useful when you wish to temporarily use manual focus while using autofocus.

+You can focus using the focus ring and release the shutter while the OK button is pressed when using a lens compatible with Quick Shift Focus (take your finger off the OK button to immediately return to AF mode).